Debbie FoxAge 48

 Coroner Simon Nelson told the inquest that he had to say with some regret that he thought [Debbie] intended to take her life.

 Editor's Note: I knew Debbie through one of the UK trans Yahoo Groups, and I remember how much of a shock her suicide was to many of the UK trans folks I knew at the time.
-The photo above was taken on a night out just over 3 weeks before her death.
+The photo above was taken on a night out we shared just over 3 weeks before her death.

 A memorial gathering was held for Debbie in Manchester in December 2003, and the TGSuicidalSupport Yahoo Group was founded in her memory.